Key takeaways

 Introduction to Compliance for Financial Data Security

 Compliance for financial data security means following the law and using strong controls so financial data remains confidential, correct, and available.
-Think payroll, GST filings, TDS records, vendor KYC, bank reconciliations, and ledgers, these demand protected storage, proper access, and clear logs that show who did what and when.
+Think payroll, GST filings, TDS records, vendor KYC, bank reconciliations, and ledgers.
+These demand protected storage, proper access, and clear logs that show who did what and when.

 Why this matters now in India is clear.
-The DPDP Act allows very large fines for weak safeguards, breaches can reach up to two hundred and fifty crore rupees.
+The DPDP Act allows very large fines for weak safeguards.
+Breaches can attract penalties up to two hundred and fifty crore rupees.
 Beyond fines, a data leak or failed audit damages trust with clients, blocks new deals, and can disrupt operations.
-GST and Income Tax audits expect strong records and proof of control, so this is not just a tech job, it is an operations job that blends accounting discipline with security discipline.

 Practical compliance is a daily workflow, not a one time policy.
 Controls must live inside bookkeeping, reconciliations, filings, and reviews.